RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_roger_beep.py`
-My contribution: Now with single, dual, or triple beep!
+LarSeN contribution: Now with single, dual, or triple beep!
 Completely rewrote roger routine.
 You can change duration and/or frequency for each tone used.
 Put 0 in correct duration if single ou dual beep is preferred.

 Change "Roger" beep tones.
 <hr>

 ### `mod_rssi_bars.py`
-My contribution: Change RSSI meter behaviour, using 7 possible step bars.
+LarSeN contribution: Change RSSI meter behaviour, using 7 possible step bars.
 Evaluating RSSI is done via maths linear approach.
 Completely rewrote routine, and created new function to blink flashlight (call, alarm)

 Customization: